greermuldowney/greermuldowney-com/cv.md

 * Gallery procurement, marketing and execution of photographic exhibitions for Flash Forward Festival 2012–15
 * Curator and host for portfolio walk and programming for "Undergraduate Photography Now!"
 2013–15
-* Coordinator of 40 student volunteers at Festivals' several gallery and lecture locations.
+* Coordinator of 40 student volunteers at Festivals' several gallery and lecture locations

 SMFA Medici Committee
 Boston, Massachusetts